edinam21/alx-low_level_programming/0x02-functions_nested_loops/README.md

-2.  a function that prints 10 times the alphabet, in lowercase, followed by a new line.
+5. a function that prints the sign of a number.